Have you been using retinol for a while and are now ready to up your dose?

 0.5% is a good concentration for intermediate users.
 And one that’s hard to find.
 Most products out there either give you a tiny smidgen or go straight to high 1% concentrations.

 One of the few options in between is Skinceuticals 0.5 Retinol Refining Cream.
 Is it worth the splurge?

-If yes, well done.
-If not, you totally should.
-Retinol is one of the best things you can use on your skin.
-A form of Vitamin A, it promotes cellular turnover, and increases the production of collagen, thus helping reduce the wrinkles you already have and prevent new ones from forming.
+A form of Vitamin A, retinol promotes cellular turnover and increases the production of collagen.
+Translation: it helps reduce the wrinkles you already have and prevent new ones from forming.

 A 2007 study, conducted on 36 elderly people, found that a topical 0.4% retinol lotion applied up to 3 times a week for 24 weeks “improves fine wrinkles associated with natural aging.“ It reduces hyperpigmentation too.

-Retinol and antioxidants take their time to work.
+Retinol takes it time to work.
 Several weeks, if not months.
 But your wrinkles look smaller straight away.
 How’s that?